alexgalbraith/alexgalbraith/README.md

 - 👋 Hi, I’m Alex Galbraith
-- 👀 I’m interested in small Arduino projects and AWS
+- 👀 I’m interested in small Arduino projects, Wordpress and AWS
 - 🌱 I’m currently learning Arduino coding
 - 📫 How to reach me: @alexgalbraith on Twitter